joel-xiao/joel.xiao/pages/index.md

 art: random
 ---

 Hi!
 I’m **Joel Xiao**, a full-stack frontend engineer based in **Beijing** with 6 years of experience building high-performance web applications and cross-platform SDKs.
-I’ve had the opportunity to contribute to `SOHU`, `China Bidding Co., Ltd.`, and `Shenzhou Lingyun`, leading frontend architecture, creating dashboards, topology editors, and cross-platform solutions that bring complex ideas to life.
+I’ve had the opportunity to contribute to `Beijing Sohu New Media Information Technology Co., Ltd.`, `China Bidding Co., Ltd.`, and `DCLINGCLOUD (Beijing) Technology Co., Ltd.`, leading frontend architecture, creating dashboards, topology editors, and cross-platform solutions that bring complex ideas to life.

 I love transforming technical challenges into practical tools that enhance productivity — from Vue 2→3 migrations to AI-powered data visualization editors.
 Along the way, I’ve created projects like [Visualization Editor](https://visual-studio-one.vercel.app/) and maintained open-source tools such as `SVG Topology Editor` and `Cross-Platform SDK`.